decabitrunner/connector/README.md

 # connector
-automates data downloading from Garmin Connect
+Processes the data from garmin .fit files